map-my-customers/react-native-challenge/README.md

 ## Notes:

-* You can use [create-react-native-app](https://github.com/react-community/create-react-native-app) or build your app from scratch .
+* You can use [expo-cli](https://expo.io/learn) to bootstrap your app, or build your app from scratch .
 Keep in mind that the app must be easily executable.
 * Send us your code in a zip file.

 Good luck!